Lecce City Guide

 Quick facts

-• Lecce Baroque: Famous for its ornate 17th-century architecture carved from local golden limestone.
+• Known as the "Florence of the South" for its honey-hued Baroque architecture carved from soft local limestone.

 🏛️